Cedar Ridge Elementary

 Students should walk quietly in the halls and not disturb other students' learning.

 Students should use a quiet voice in the restroom and not use it as a play area.
-In order to maintain a healthy and clean area, students should flush the toilet, wash their hands with soap and water, and put paper towels in the trash can
+In order to maintain a healthy and clean area, students should flush the toilet, wash their hands with soap and water, and put paper towels in the trash can.
+It is important for our school health safety that students wash their hands frequently.

 Playground equipment should be used properly.
 Students using the swings should sit on their bottoms and swing forward and back.
 Tag games and playground balls are not permitted in the woodchip playground area.
 During winter students are not allowed to throw snowballs or make ice slides.
 Snow slides should only be made in the designated area.
 Students must stay in the play areas assigned by the school.
 These rules apply during recess with teachers and during lunch recess with the aides.

-Students should walk quietly into the lunchroom, get their lunch, find a place at their assigned tables and not move from seat to seat.
+Students should walk quietly into the lunchroom, get their lunch, find a place at their assigned tables whether in their classroom or the lunchroom and not move from seat to seat.
 They should use good table manners and keep conversations quiet.
-They should not throw food, or take food out of the lunchroom.
+They should not throw food, or take food out of the lunchroom/ classroom.
 They should leave the table area clean, and obey the aides.

 Students will be expected to go outside for lunch recess unless the weather/air quality is bad.
 Good behavior is expected during all recess times.
 Students should obey the aides’ requests and line up quickly and quietly when their class is called in.